 So yeah, anyway, I’ve applied for the Carte de Sejour, which is good news, but I forgot to bring the receipt with me proving I had done so and officially making me an illegal resident in this country.
 Bad news.
 The hotel receptionist wanted to call the police, but we decided we’d try a different hotel first and hope for better luck there.

 Success.
 They gave us the keys no questions asked, so we put our stuff away and then headed out to Marjane, the Wal-Mart of Morocco.
 You can find one of these in pretty much any major city in country, and they have everything you could ever want, though it’s expensive.
 It’s basically a supermarket, like I said.
-So what’d I buy – a nice heater (tried to get a Whirlpool, but they were sold out), brie cheese, chocolate, and a Michelan Map of Morocco (that should be checked off the list soon).
+So what’d I buy – a nice heater (tried to get a Whirlpool, but they were sold out), brie cheese, chocolate, and a Michelan Map of Morocco.
 Oh, another side note, the guy across the seat from me just finished eating Kentucky Fried Chicken.
 Like, what country am I in, seriously?

 So Meets and I stayed up munching on cheese with my spork, eating chocolate, and chatting it up about our past lives in America which seem so far-removed now.
 Really, it’s just kind of interesting how a place and circumstances in it can change a person.
 I don’t know that I’m changed or different, but I keep hearing volunteers say this experience does change you, so I guess time will make that more clear?

-Meets mentioned that I seem really optimistic on the blog, which kinda shocked me, and I’m not sure if she was contrasting that with how she thinks I am in reality, but we sort of agreed that there are many aspects of living in a foreign country that make life difficult but simultaneously worth the experience, if that makes any sense.
-I guess that is to say that I have had days here where I’ve been overwhelmed or felt inadequate to be able to do everything I want and need to do (i.e. learn the language, make a positive impact on my community, etc.)… days when I just don’t have the energy for it, but then something happens that makes me smile or reminds me of why life really is good.
+Meets mentioned that I seem really optimistic in my writing which kinda shocked me, and I’m not sure if she was contrasting that with how she thinks I am in reality, but we sort of agreed that there are many aspects of living in a foreign country that make life difficult but simultaneously worth the experience, if that makes any sense.
+I guess that is to say that I have had days here where I’ve been overwhelmed or felt inadequate to be able to do everything I want and need to do (i.e. learn the language, make a positive impact on my community, etc.) – days when I just don’t have the energy for it, but then something happens that makes me smile or reminds me of why life really is good.
 I mean, to use the trite phrase, “Life is a journey, not a destination,” seems to sum it up well.
 I’m not aiming for some magical moment where it all comes together, makes sense, and is perfect.
 I’m aiming to ride the roller-coaster, the goods and the bads, the bumpy-cart ride so to speak… to explore both the best and worst of life and to appreciate all of it together.
-I think thats what’s changed for me.
+I think that’s what’s changed for me.
 It’s not that I’m suddenly Mr. Optimistic.
 It’s that I can suddenly appreciate the bad news in a way I haven’t been able to before now.
+Or in writing it out process it in such a way that I’m able to see the long game rather than the momentary frustrations that you deal with in the every day moment of it.

-[Of course, having written that earlier this afternoon, I came home to some especially bad news, that one of youth from my Church back home, Juri Bunetta, was killed in a car-wreck this weekend.
-It’s put me back a little, and I dunno I want to say more about that right now other than to ask that prayers be with his family and with the Church.
+[Of course, having written that earlier this afternoon, I came home to some especially bad news, that one of youth from my church back home, Juri Bunetta, was killed in a car-wreck this weekend.
+It’s put me back a little, and I dunno I want to say more about that right now other than to ask that prayers be with his family.
 Juri was a wonderful kid.]

 So, someone knocked on my door at nine in the morning (that’s early for me); it was the receptionist, and he had just realized that I was in the country illegally.
 Mushkil.
 Kibir.
 I had my camera with me, though, and it had a picture of my receipt for the Carte de Sejour.
 That wasn’t enough.